 B Additional conditions for SaaS services

-In addition to the General Terms and Conditions of Outdooractive GmbH & Co.
-KG for corporate customers, the following additional terms and conditions apply to contracts for Software as a Service (SaaS) services provided by the provider to the customer.
+In addition to the General Terms and Conditions of Outdooractive AG for corporate customers, the following additional terms and conditions apply to contracts for Software as a Service (SaaS) services provided by the provider to the customer.

 The customer requires standard software applications and storage space to store the generated application data to perform their business processes.
 The provider offers the temporary use of such software applications via a telecommunication connection as well as the possibility to store application data for a fee.
 With this contract the contracting parties agree that the provider provides the customer with the possibility of using the required software applications for access via a telecommunication connection as well as storage space for his application data.

 The subject matter of the contract is the provision of the respectively agreed software applications (hereinafter referred to (also plural): application) for the use of their functionalities, the technical enabling of the use of the application and the granting or brokerage of usage rights to the application as well as the provision of storage space for the customer generated by use of the application and / or the data required for the use of the application (hereinafter: application data) against payment of the agreed fee.
 The scope of performance of the respective application results from the performance description in the order confirmation.

 The provider sends the customer a proposal tailored to him on the terms of the provision of the application, which is not yet a binding offer.
 By returning the signed proposal by post or scan, the customer makes a binding offer to the provider to conclude the contract.
 The contract is concluded when the provider sends the customer an order confirmation by post or scan.
 If the order confirmation contains deviations from the offer, which serve to clarify it or which the provider could count on in good faith with the consent of the customer, the order confirmation constitutes a commercial confirmation letter.

 § 3 Provision of application and storage space for application data